capport-wg/7710bis/README.md

-Kumari & Kline           Expires October 3, 2020                [Page 1]
+Kumari & Kline          Expires November 14, 2020               [Page 1]

-Internet-Draft             DHCP Captive-Portal                April 2020
+Internet-Draft             DHCP Captive-Portal                  May 2020

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on October 3, 2020.
+   This Internet-Draft will expire on November 14, 2020.

 Copyright Notice